 As we entered the new millennium, the availability of volunteers dropped significantly while the Corps experienced an annual increase in call volume.
 As a result, alternative forms of staffing were required to keep pace, and in 2011 the Corps became what is known as a “combination service,” utilizing volunteers and hourly personnel to maintain the staffing necessary to meet the service needs of the community.

-In 2016, our staff received over 4,400 requests for service.
-We operate a fleet of four ambulances, a first response vehicle, and incident support trailer out of our headquarters at 1400 Turk Hill Road, adjacent to the Town Hall.
+In 2019, our staff received over 5,000 requests for service.
+We operate a fleet of five ambulances, a first response vehicle, and incident support trailer out of our headquarters at 1400 Turk Hill Road, adjacent to the Town Hall.
 Every day, we have two full crews on duty around the clock and staff an additional ambulance during high volume hours.
 The remaining vehicles are staffed when the needs of the community dictate.

 In September of 2016, PVAC was granted authority to operate as an advanced life support (ALS) agency through the Monroe-Livingston Regional Emergency Medical Advisory Committee (REMAC).
 On December 30, 2016, our agency began providing Paramedic-level services.

 Beyond emergency response, our Corps offers several add-on services to the community: A loan cupboard stocked with walkers, wheelchairs, crutches, and canes, free blood pressure checks to anyone who stops in, and File of Life emergency information cards (available at our quarters, events we staff, and certain pharmacies around town).
 Additionally, we sponsor an Explorer Post through the Boy Scouts of America and provide scholarships to high school seniors who are pursuing health-related studies in college.